artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 </p>

 c.
 Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
- - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
+ - Generate in Ripes the pipeline diagram and compare it with your answer to item *a*.
+ - Show screenshots of the pipeline to explain how the different data hazards are handled.
- - Execute step-by-step and analyse the values of the different data and control signals.
+ - Stop the execution in the same cycle analyzed in item *b* and compare the values of the data/control signals on the simulator and on your answer to item *b*.
- - Show screenshots highlighting all data hazards and the stalls/forwardings that take place in this program and explain them.
- - Confirm that your answer to item *b* is correct.

 ## Exercise 3